orelrafa/Asynchronous-Server-Side/README.md

 The database should be a MongoDB database (using the MongoDB Atlas service).

-The data should be organized incollections that at the minimum, includes the users and costs collections.
+The data should be organized in collections that at the minimum, includes the users and costs collections.

 The database should support having the costs organized according to categories.